-Trees will establish more quickly and grow faster if they are not staked.
-However, larger trees or those in windy locations may need to be staked the first year.
-Movement is necessary for the trunk to become strong.
+Larger trees or those in windy locations may need to be staked the first year.
+Movement is necessary for the trunk and roots to develop properly.
 Staking should be designed to limit movement of the root ball rather than immobilize the trunk.

 Domenghini and her colleagues in K-State's Department of Horticulture and Natural Resources produce a weekly Horticulture Newsletter with tips for maintaining home landscapes and gardens.
-The newsletter is available to view online or can be delivered by email each week.

-Interested persons can also send their garden and yard-related questions to Domenghini at cdom@ksu.edu, or contact your local K-State Research and Extension office.
+Interested persons can subscribe to the newsletter, as well as send their garden and yard-related questions to hortsupport@ksu.edu, or contact your local K-State Research and Extension office.

-FOR PRINT PUBLICATIONS: Links used in this story

-K-State Horticulture Newsletter, https://hnr.k-state.edu/extension/info- center/newsletters/index.html
+FOR PRINT PUBLICATIONS: Links used in this story K-State Horticulture Newsletter, https://hnr.k-state.edu/extension/infocenter/newsletters/index.html